Back to services

 How our service can help you

 Our service is psychology-led, headed by international, clinical and academic experts.
 PICuP was one of the two national demonstration sites for the Improving Access to Psychological Therapies for Severe Mental Illness (IAPT for SMI) project which aimed to increase access to psychological therapies for psychosis, bipolar disorder and personality disorders.
+PICuP has also led the recent NIHR-funded STAR (Study of Trauma And Recovery) trial.
+The STAR Trial is a multi-site randomised controlled trial investigating the effectiveness of trauma focused CBT for people experiencing PTSD and co-morbid psychosis.

 We strive to: